-In this article, we'll explain why relative market share matters, unveil the difference between this measure and market share in general, share the formula to calculate it, and offer tips to increase the metric.
+In this article, we’ll explain why relative market share matters, unveil the difference between this measure and market share in general, share a formula to calculate it, and offer tips to increase the metric.

 Why is relative market share important?